Skip to content

 • Distal Hereditary Motor Neuropathy Type VI (dHMN6 or HMN6)

-A child’s walking, crawling, arm and hand movement, head and neck movement and swallowing may all be affected, but the impact on each child varies.
-Some children may still have some ability to move their muscles while others completely lose this ability.
-Other early symptoms of SMARD1 can include a weak cry and misshapen feet.
-For some children, fatty finger pads are another symptom.
+A child’s walking, crawling, arm and hand movement, head and neck movement and swallowing may all be affected.
+Exactly how each child is affected varies.
+Some children may still have some ability to move their muscles while others lose this ability completely.

 SMARD1 may also affect nerves for sensation (called sensory neurons) and control of body functions (the autonomic nervous system).
 This can lead to symptoms such as excessive sweating, an irregular heart rate or rhythm (cardiac arrhythmia), constipation, bladder incontinence and a reduced response to pain.

-The affected gene in SMARD1 is:
+The gene that is altered in SMARD1 is:

-• the IGHMBP2 gene (immunoglobulin mu-binding protein 2) found on chromosome 11q13.3¹‾²
+• the IGHMBP2 gene (immunoglobulin mu-binding protein 2)

 More than 60 different mutations in the IGHMBP2 gene have been found to cause SMARD1.
 Most of these affect either the amount or efficiency (functionality) of the IGHMBP2 protein produced by the IGHMBP2 gene.